Kway-Bait/CP/README.md

 # :trophy:Competitive Programming

 Welcome to my Competitive Programming repository!
-This is where I stash anything and everything related the amazing world of competitive programming.
+This is where I stash anything and everything related to the amazing world of competitive programming.

 ## What's Here?